adrianokerber/mobile-omnistack/README.md

 ### Running the app

 - Start your emulator or connect your device
-- Run the following commands based on the target device:
+- Run one of the commands to build/rebuild and deploy an app version to the device
     - iOS: `yarn ios`
     - Android: `yarn android`
+- Run `yarn start` to start the debug without recompiling all the application for your device.

+If you install a new dependency, you must rebuild the project on iOS using `pod install` and running `yarn ios` to deploy again.
+On Android you just need to run `yarn android`

-NOTE: for more details look `package.json`
+NOTE: for more details look on `package.json`

 ### Device shortcuts